AnthoDingo/DynmapSource/README.md

 # Unturned Dynmap

 _**Only for Linux**_
-If you want use Windows version, checkout [Linux branch](https://github.com/AnthoDingo/DynmapSource/tree/Windows)
+If you want use Windows version, checkout [Windows branch](https://github.com/AnthoDingo/DynmapSource/tree/Windows)

 ## 1 Required files